 Class registration will be done at Summer/Winter Welcome.
 Once confirmation of Summer/Winter Welcome registration is received, you will be pre-enrolled in three courses.
 You will complete your schedule during your advising session Summer/Winter Welcome.

 During Summer/Winter Welcome you will attend a wide variety of orientation activities.
 Early in the day you will attend Divisional Orientation, where you will learn about the Trulaske College of Business and the programs it offers.
 You will also hear information about academic expectations and choosing classes, and be given materials important to helping you prepare for your academic advising session, which will occur later in the day.
 MU Summer Welcome.

 This depends on how many hours you are transferring to MU and what types of courses you have already taken.
 Your classes will be determined by your interests, previous credit, and course availability.
-For additional information please visit this link below.
+For additional information please visit the following:

 All business students may apply for scholarships.
 Individual scholarships have various criteria: academic performance, financial need, geographic origins, activities/leadership, etc. To qualify for need-based scholarships, you must complete the FAFSA each year.